cbolz/summit-fy19/ansible-and-cloudforms-better-together/lab/index.md

     ***SCM Update Options:*** check "Update on Launch"

-    Update on Launch causes CloudForms to check for new Playbooks are updated Playbooks before a Playbook is executed.
+    Update on Launch causes CloudForms to check for new Playbooks or updated Playbooks before a Playbook is launched.

     ![add a new repository](../../common/img/add-ansible-repository.png)